You are here

-Cell therapies may stop or reverse the pain and disability of degenerative disc disease and the loss of material between vertebrae, according to Duke University scientists.
+Cell therapies may stop or reverse the pain and disability of degenerative disc disease and the loss of material between vertebrae, according to Duke scientists

 The health conditions affect thousands of Americans.
 To use cell therapies, however, scientists have to keep the cells alive, synthesize the appropriate replacement material and get it to the right place in a patient's spine.
 With newly made biomaterials from Duke’s Pratt School of Engineering, that goal could be closer.

 In a proof-of-concept study published online in the journal Biomaterials, graduate student Aubrey Francisco and biomedical engineering professor Lori Setton describe a new biomaterial designed to deliver a booster shot of reparative cells to the nucleus pulposus, or NP -- the jelly-like cushion naturally found between spinal discs.
 The NP tissue distributes pressure and provides spine mobility, helping to relieve back pain.